DigiCris/Cryptofertas/Documentacion/SmartContracts/ERC20.md

 **NOTE**: Using the sVesting mapping this should return the vestings of a specific user (For mental sake).
 This should retrieved the timeStamps and the quiantity for each vesting in the sVesting map of the user.
 **parameters**:
 _of= address from who we want to get the value.
-_position= NftAmount number assigend to a determined token when writing the vesting.
+_position= nftAmount number assigend to a determined token when writing the vesting.
 **returns**:
 _my_Vesting= Amount that this wallet has in vesting _my_Timestamp= timestamp to release the vesting in epoc.